Foundations of Solution-Focused Practice Online Intensive

 Learning Objectives

-- List the solution-focused assumptions.
+- Identify and recall the core solution-focused assumptions.

 - Compare how solution-focused scaling questions that activate agency differ from problem-focused ones that assess acuity.

-- Discuss solution-focused therapy with substance use disorders.
+- Identify how solution-focused therapy can be applied in the treatment of substance use disorders.

 Course Assessment